jonhoo/rust-imap/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mattnenterprise/rust-imap/badge.svg?branch=master)](https://coveralls.io/github/mattnenterprise/rust-imap?branch=master)

-This crate lets you connect to and interact with servers that implement the IMAP protocol ([RFC 3501](https://tools.ietf.org/html/rfc3501)).
+This crate lets you connect to and interact with servers that implement the IMAP protocol ([RFC 3501](https://tools.ietf.org/html/rfc3501) and various extensions).
 After authenticating with the server, IMAP lets you list, fetch, and search for e-mails, as well as monitor mailboxes for changes.

-To connect, use the `imap::connect` function.
-This gives you an unauthenticated `imap::Client`.
-You can then use `Client::login` or `Client::authenticate` to perform username/password or challenge/response authentication respectively.
-This in turn gives you an authenticated `Session`, which lets you access the mailboxes at the server.
+To connect, use the [`connect`] function.
+This gives you an unauthenticated [`Client`].
+You can then use [`Client::login`] or [`Client::authenticate`] to perform username/password or challenge/response authentication respectively.
+This in turn gives you an authenticated [`Session`], which lets you access the mailboxes at the server.

+The documentation within this crate borrows heavily from the various RFCs, but should not be considered a complete reference.
+If anything is unclear, follow the links to the RFCs embedded in the documentation for the various types and methods and read the raw text there!

 Below is a basic client example.
 See the `examples/` directory for more.